 State of New Hampshire v.
 Phillip Morris USA, RJ Reynolds, Inc. and Lorillard Tobacco Company.
 This matter is a petition for a declaratory order.
 Defendants are signatories to the Tobacco Master Settlement Agreement under which Defendants are required to make annual payments to all of the states, including the State of New Hampshire.
 The annual payments received since 2006 have been approximately \$5 million below the required amount.
 On June 5, 2006, the Superior Court ordered the case to arbitration under the terms of the Master Settlement Agreement.
 A notice of appeal was filed to the New Hampshire Supreme Court on August 11, 2006.
 Briefs were filed and oral argument occurred in March, 2007.
 The Supreme Court affirmed the ruling of the Superior Court on June 22, 2007.
 The arbitration process for all states began on July 1, 2010, and is expected to last at least two years.
 The tobacco companies are seeking recovery of up to the entire annual payment of approximately \$50 million made to the State under the MSA.
-The tobacco companies have until November 3, 2011, to decide which states, if any, they will release from the arbitration and not contest liability.
-The individual state arbitrations for those states that remain after November 3, 2011, are expected to begin in April 2012, and are expected to last approximately six months.
+The tobacco companies have identified thirty-five states they claim failed to "diligent enforce" their obligations under the MSA, including New Hampshire.
+The arbitration will begin April 23, 2012 with a presentation of facts and issues common to all the individual state cases.
+Individual state hearings are scheduled to begin May 21, 2012 and will continue at least through 2012.
+New Hampshire's hearing is scheduled for the week of November 5, 2012.
+It is not possible to predict the outcome of the case at this time.